 The University was then, and still is, committed to doing all it can to provide a safe, supportive academic and social environment for all its students.
 We enforce a zero-tolerance policy for sexual assault and all forms of violence and provide required sexual assault awareness education for all students.

 The University of the Pacific community has always expressed its sympathy and support for Jane Doe.
 Her lawsuit has not changed that fact.
 We recognize the pain and trauma Jane Doe has experienced as a result of the assault, and we hope that she finds comfort and healing in her future.

+The University offers many resources for sexual assault.
 More information on sexual assault prevention, reporting and victim support resources at Pacific: